How to start a nonprofit

 Nonprofit vs For Profit

-The first decision to evaluate is whether the type of work you want to do would be best done in a nonprofit or for-profit setting.
-In 2023, the Harvard Business Review (HBR) reported that the line is now blurred between nonprofits and socially minded entrepreneurs, so founders interested in social impact should evaluate variables such as the nature of the market, the customer base, the availability of capital, and the labor pool.
-The HBR article lists these reasons why you might decide to start a nonprofit instead of a socially responsible for-profit business:
+First, evaluate whether a nonprofit or for-profit setting is best for the type of work you want to do.
+In 2023, the Harvard Business Review (HBR) reported that the line is now blurred between nonprofits and socially minded entrepreneurs, so founders interested in social impact should evaluate variables such as the market, the customer base, getting capital, and the labor pool.
+The HBR article lists these reasons you might decide to start a nonprofit instead of a socially responsible for-profit business:

 (1) The market is small, young, and fragmented;